ApiniLabs/PAC-Attributes/README.md

 > This document is in draft state.
 Contents are subject to change.
 >
 > We invite you to join the discussion [on Discord](https://discord.gg/gjJwJcC8).
+>
+> Currently in discussion
+> > [!WARNING]
+> - It was suggested to use more conventional GET request on the cost of only being able to request attributes for one PAC-ID at a time.
+The parameters (language_preferences, etc) are not contested and would become query parameters.
+> - It was suggested to align the resposne with Json-LD, which uses an RDF model.
+The content of the response (i.e. attribute groups with flat list fo attributes) and the datatypes are considered adequate.

 ## In a Nutshell